-In Mexico, Older Adults are considered to be people over 60 years of age and refer to the stage that adds up all the experiences of life and passes through most of the family, professional and social goals.
+In Mexico, Adulto Mayor is considered to be a person over 60 years of age and refers to the stage that adds up all the experiences of life and passes through most of the family, professional and social goals.
 But it also marks the beginning of a stage where people present conditions of physical, social and economic vulnerability.
 (GOB, 2017).

 Ageing involves a series of physical, psychological and social changes related to changes in all organs, including the brain.
-With the passage of time, a series of cognitive begin modifications involving memory, language, perception and attention.
+With the passage of time, a series of cognitive modifications begin involving memory, language, perception and attention.
 These cognitive changes constitute one of the central factors of late life (Ardila & Rosselli, 2007, p.
 227).